sonoasy/sonoasy/README.md

 ## 👋 About Me

 - 🎓 B.S. in Computer Science & Engineering, Ewha Womans University
-- 💻 Interested in **System Software, Embedded Systems, Infrastructure, and C/C++**
+- 💻 Interested in System Software, Embedded Systems and Infrastructure
-- 🌱 Always learning new technologies and turning them into hands-on projects.
+- 🌱 Always learning new technologies and turning them into hands-on projects

 ## 🛠 Education